 In most onsens and public baths, you bathe naked.
 Wearing swimsuits is prohibited.

-Why are swimsuits not allowed?
+Why are swimsuits NG?

-Japanese bathing culture In Japan, there is a long-standing culture of "naked companionship."
-Onsens have been places where people become equal, regardless of social status or appearance.
+Swimsuit fibers absorb onsen components, and chemicals can leach out from the fibers, altering the water quality.
+In Japan, there is a long-standing culture of "naked companionship."
+Onsens have existed as places where people become equal, regardless of social status or appearance.
+Also, swimsuits may carry dirt from outside.

 Exception: Mixed-Gender Onsens